 Below are some of things we consider standard with our aquariums.
-Others may charge extra for some of these options but are included at no charge with all aquariums ordered from Midwest Custom Aquarium.
-If you would like to omit any of these or want something different just make sure to mention it when going over the details of your order.
+Some companies may charge extra for some of these options, but are standard with all aquariums ordered from Midwest Custom Aquarium.
+If you would like to omit any of these or want something different, please make sure to mention it when going over the details of your order.

 Large Access Openings with Radiused Corners.
 Access holes in the top will have a radius in the corners.
 Openings that have sharp corners without a radius create a stress point in those corners which is susceptible to cracks.
 The radius is stronger and will distribute stresses more evenly.
 We keep service in mind as well.
 Openings are cut large enough to make access to the aquarium easy, while at the same time leaving enough bracing to give the tank the strength the top is designed to do.